Power and Water provides water and sewerage services across the Northern Territory, an area of more than 1.3 million square kilometres.

 Find your local post office here.

 Northern Territory Government employees can arrange payroll deductions to pay their Power and Water account.
-Supply your Power and Water customer ID number (top right-hand corner of the bill) to your pay section and advise the amount you would like deducted fortnightly.
+Supply your Power and Water customer ID number (top right of the bill) to your pay section and advise the amount you would like deducted fortnightly.

 To cancel or change amounts of payments, you will need to contact payroll directly.